Travel.State.Gov > International Travel > Country Information > Ukraine International Travel Information

-Crimea: The Crimean Peninsula remains part of Ukraine despite Russia’s purported annexation and occupation.
-Follow the guidance in our Travel Warning for Ukraine and defer all travel to Crimea.
-If you choose to travel to Crimea, you should be aware:
+Crimea: There is an extensive Russian Federation military presence in the Crimean Peninsula.
+Follow the guidance in our Travel Advisory for Ukraine and defer all travel to Crimea.
+If you choose to travel there, you should be aware:

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ukraine.
 However, anyone with tuberculosis cannot get permanent residency in Ukraine.
 There are no waivers or exceptions to this rule.

 Terrorism Activity: Credible information indicates that terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.